LucianoAdonis/lucianoadonis.github.io/pages/management-101.md

 # How This Mini-Book Can Help You

-What it even is a manager?
+What even is a manager?
 The person who brings pizza?
-The ones that talk with higher council (bussinees)?, [Perhaps a Manager is like the ocean, full of conflict, full of pain](https://youtu.be/toYfeN0ACDw?si=_KxE6Gq8C0aGnp4-&t=141)
+The one who talks to the higher council (businesses)?
+[Perhaps a manager is like the ocean, full of conflict, full of pain.](https://youtu.be/toYfeN0ACDw?si=_KxE6Gq8C0aGnp4-&t=141)

 ---